akrzemi1/__sandbox__/string_view_ctor.md

 1. What is the purpose of `string_view`.
 2. Does/can/should `string_view` hold a not-a-string value, which is distinct from an empty string value.
 3. Should `nullptr` passed as `const char *` indicate a not-a-string.
+4. How do C and C++ treat null pointers that are supposed to represent strings.
-4. What is gained by keeping the contract narrow, and what is gained by making it wide.
+5. What is gained by keeping the contract narrow, and what is gained by making it wide.

 ---------